ngumamutundu/weekoneIndependentproject/README.md

-- There is kno bug known to me so far, Kindly let me know incase you notice any.
+- There is no bug known to me so far, Kindly let me know incase you notice any.